tsuz/microservice-for-kafka/README.md

 # Microservice for Kafka

-Streamline data delivery from Kafka topics to your clients with a flexible, last-mile microservice solution using OpenAPI specification.
+Deliver Kafka topics data to your clients with a microservice conforming to OpenAPI specification.

 ## Motivation